nirvantyagi/riggs/README.md

 ## Overview

 This repository is organized as a Rust workspace with a number of modular packages.
-The following packages make up the core of the implementation for the VeRSA verifiable registries:
+The following packages make up the core of the implementation:
 * [`rsa`](rsa): Implementation of RSA primitives and constraints.
-  * [`bignat`](rsa/src/bignat): Wrapper around [`rug`](https://docs.rs/rug/latest/rug/) crate for integer arithmetic using GMP and constraints ported from [`bellman-bignat`](https://github.com/alex-ozdemir/bellman-bignat) (implementing optimizations from [`xJsnark`](https://github.com/akosba/xjsnark)).
+  * [`bignat`](rsa/src/bignat): Wrapper around [`rug`](https://docs.rs/rug/latest/rug/) crate for integer arithmetic using GMP and constraints ported from [`bellman-bignat`](https://github.com/alex-ozdemir/bellman-bignat).
   * [`hog`](rsa/src/hog): Implementation and constraints for RSA groups of hidden order.
   * [`hash_to_prime`](rsa/src/hash_to_prime): Implementation for hash-to-integer and hash-to-prime.
-* [`timed_commitments`](timed_commitments): Implementation of the non-malleable timed-commitment scheme introduced in the paper.
+* [`timed_commitments`](timed_commitments): Implementation of three timed-commitment schemes: FKPS, the non-malleable TC scheme introduced in the paper, and a SNARK-based TC scheme.
-* [`range_proofs`](range_proofs): Implementation of range proofs using Bulletproofs.
+* [`range_proofs`](range_proofs): Library for creating and verifying range proofs using the Bulletproofs protocol.

-We provide a number of tests and benchmarks which we expand on below.
+We provide a number benchmarks in the `riggs/benches` folder (expanded on below).
-Benchmarks are co-located in a separate package while tests are interspersed across the above packages.
-* [`benches`](benches): Microbenchmarks for the main auction house protocols (Figure 4 in the paper) and the various tools involved.
-  * `bench_baseline`, `bench_rp_auction_house`, `bench_tc_auction_house`

 ## Installation/Build

-The packages and benchmarks are easy to compile from source.
+The packages and benchmarks are easy to compile from source on an Ubuntu machine.
+(We've faced compilation issues with the solidity packages on OSX).
 The following sequence of commands may be helpful especially if on a fresh machine.

 Install basic prerequisites and dependencies:
 ```